jackyzha0/jackyzha0/README.md

 ### :wave: hey there! i'm Jacky.
 (he/him)

 Welcome to my little corner of the internet!
-I'm a curious software developer interested in infrastructure, ml, cognitive systems, and accessible tech -- anything that can make tech work better for everyone.
+I'm a curious software developer interested in infrastructure, ml, cognitive systems, and accessible tech &mdash; anything that can make tech work better for everyone.
 Currently, I'm based in Vancouver, BC and studying Computer Science @ubc.

 In my spare time, you can find me faffing around on the climbing wall, shooting mediocre photos, or reading in a park somewhere!
-Recently, I've started a blog which I plan to write more about some of my thoughts on tech, personal projects, and general musings about the world.
+Recently, I've started a blog on which I plan to write more about some of my thoughts on tech, personal projects, and general musings about the world.

 Learn more about me on my website: https://jzhao.xyz/